XiyuanWu/Inventory_Management_System/README.md

 - **System Management**:
   - **Backup and Restore**: Manage data backups and restore points for the system.
   - **System Settings**: Configure settings like tax rates or operational parameters.
+  - **Display Feedback**: Display feedback from customer and make improvement for store.

 ### Customer Features
 - **Shopping**: